 To get this redo started, I begin by repairing and gluing down every loose piece of veneer I can find.
 There were patches everywhere and I ran out of clamps so that I had to use my locking pliers too!
 Hot mess happening here, let me tell ya.
 Oh, and notice my energetic sidekick.
 He’s standing guard to that the kids don’t mess with my clamps.
 Good dog! haha.

 After all the prep work was done, it was time to get my paint groove on with this antique chest of drawers.
 I had hope to save some wood somewhere, but it all left much to be desired.
 So…here we go!
 Here’s my color scheme for this piece.
-I’m using Yankee Blue, Putty, and Drop Cloth along with 3 of my favorite Zibra Stubby Brushes.
+I’m using blue, beige, and soft white, along with 3 of my favorite Stubby Brushes.
 Yes, those brushes look like they’ve been around the block, but they last forever and keep on going.

-For the sides of the cabinet, I used the Yankee Blue.
-No primer needed, just a good cleaning with White Lightening Cleaner to get rid of dirt and grime, plus promote awesome adhesion and we’re good to go.
+For the sides of the cabinet, I used the blue base.
+No primer needed, just a good cleaning with to get rid of dirt and grime, plus promote awesome adhesion and we’re good to go.

-After doing two coats of the blending, I added some of my artwork.
+After doing two coats of the blending, I add some of my artwork.
 Because…it’s fun and I love to paint.
 Then once I added some detailing I used my Square Brush to accent with Brown Wax.
 I love the way this little brush does such amazing things.
-My older brushes get used for wax and handle the job beautifully.
+I use my older brushes for wax.
+They handle the job beautifully.

 Here she is all dressed up in blue and ready to go.

 It’s fun to add the unique touches to a piece that is begging to shine.
-Many have asked why I don’t embellish like this more often and to be honest, it takes so much time and getting paid for my time is key since I have little to spare.
-I do these paintings for fun, mainly.
+Many ask why I don’t embellish like this more often.
+To be honest, it takes so much time.
+I need paid for my time since I have little to spare.
+However, these extra paintings are for fun, mainly.
 I am an artist in many facets and this is just one of them that brings me much enjoyment.

 In the past people have accused me of just slapping paint on a piece, and I take offense – who wouldn’t?
 I am an artist, whether it’s my trashure creations, my crochet, my cooking, my woodworking, my sewing, my gardening…you get the idea.
-It’s no different than someone painting a blank canvas or a wall, creating with textiles, wood, etc. It’s meant to be used as we see fit.
+It’s no different than someone painting a blank canvas or a wall, creating with textiles, wood, etc. We can use them as we see fit.
 I’m here to inspire YOU.

 I can’t say enough that this truly was a fun project and am excited to say this was my first contribution to my Finding Home Program.
 So fun!
-Stop by to see what’s new and sign up for my newsletter for instant discount on your first order.
+In addition, stop by to see what’s new and sign up for my newsletter for instant discount on your first order.

 To get you started on your own adventure, Zibra and I are giving away this wonderful collection of my favorite brushes.
 Yahoo!!
 We want you to give DIY a try because…you can!